| Security

 personal and even work group file cabinet.
 However, it has not assumed

 its privacy, security, and asset management capabilities.
+Work

 group file cabinets are obviously company property, as are their contents.